amit112amit/fedora-fenics/README.md

 sudo chown -R "$UID:${GROUPS[0]}" dolfin mshr
 ```

-To use dolfin we will have to enter the container by `toolbox enter -c dolfin`.
+To use dolfin we will have to exit by `exit` and then re-enter the container by `toolbox enter -c dolfin`.